-All the members of the selected households are subject to registration, including the persons who are absent for a long period of time (over 1 year), if they keep family links with the households they are part of, such as:
+The subject of the survey registration is the persons with usual residence in the territory of the country for a period of 12 months and over, members of the households in the selected dwellings, including persons absent for a long period (over 6 months), if they maintain family connections with the household from which they are part of, as:

-- conscripts;
+- persons in military service in term;

 - pupils and students left for studies;

-- workers left for work;
+- persons left for work;

 - detainees and arrested people;

-- hospitalized persons or those who are temporarily in treatment or recovery resorts:
+- hospitalized persons or those who are temporarily in treatment or recovery resorts;

-- persons on duty trips to another locality of the country.
+- persons, on duty trips to another locality of the country.

-The data for the above persons are collected by interviewing their relatives or the other members of the households of which they are a part.
+The data for the above persons is collected by interviewing their relatives or the other members of the households of which they are a part.